+- (i) which cited document is needed;

-- (ii) why the document is needed; - (iii) the consequences of not supplying the document in time (see below).
+- (ii) why the document is needed;

+- (iii) the consequences of not supplying the document in time (see below).

 If no copy of the document is received within the time limit according to Rule 63(1) and the applicant is unable to convince the Search Division in a timely response to the Rule 63(1) invitation that the document is not essential to facilitate a meaningful search, an incomplete search report or, where applicable, a declaration replacing the search report under Rule 63 is prepared (see B-VIII, 3.2.1).
 This incomplete search report or declaration will be issued giving the following grounds: